 10. Discover Scuba Diving

 Scuba diving in Costa Rica is one of our favorite activities, and the country is known for being a top dive destination.
-Tamarindo is a great place for beginners to kick off a new adventure with a Discover Scuba Diving course, and maybe even get inspired to do a full certification!
+Tamarindo is a great place to scuba dive for beginners to kick off a new adventure with a Discover Scuba Diving course, and maybe even get inspired to do a full certification!

 There isn’t any fancy prerequisite here, you just gotta be willing to give it a go!
 After the paperwork, you’ll learn the basics from a qualified (and bilingual) instructor, and then the real fun starts.
 The dive boat takes you out for two dives, where you can see beautiful multi-colored coral reefs teeming with marine life and maybe even rays, turtles, or larger fish hanging out.
 No two dives are ever the same; that’s why we love it so much!

 Pick-up is bright and early at 6:15 am, or you can also meet at the shop.
 Snacks, water, transport, and equipment are all included, but bring a hat and sunscreen!
-It costs $195 per person with a max of 8 people, but even if you’re solo, you’re bound to meet some cool, like-minded people.
+It costs $195 USD per person with a max of 8 people, but even if you’re solo, you’re bound to meet some cool, like-minded people.